 Colloquialisms and Accepted Usage

 Regions differ in generally accepted word usage, and vernacular that is understood in one area may not be in valid in another.
-In the United States, if you are in the northeast you stand on-line, everywhere else you stand in line.
-A can of coca-cola can be referred as soda, pop or soda-pop depending on your location.
+In the United States, if you are in the northeast, you stand on-line; everywhere else, you stand in line.
+A can of coca-cola can be referred to as soda, pop, or soda-pop, depending on your location.
 These small differences can create challenges for a translator.
-A quality translation needs to be able to be understood regardless of region or origin.
+A quality translation needs to be able to be understood regardless of region of origin.

 Legal terminology is often specific and technical.
-When providing translation in the legal field, a translator must be prepared to translate concepts that have no direct translation, and that may require a different set of words to accurately describe the situation.
-In order to obtain quality translations, a company should only work with certified translators that are experienced in the legal field of the target country, such as those available at The Translation Company.
+When providing a translation in the legal field, a translator must be prepared to translate concepts that have no direct translation and require a different set of words to accurately describe the situation.
+To obtain quality translations, a company should only work with certified translators that are experienced in the legal field of the target country, such as those available at The Translation Company.

 Fluency in a language is not enough for professional translation; a translator must also have years of experience with the native language and local legal system.
 Many languages are spoken on a wide scale and can possess subtle differences even in the same language.
-For example, translating a legal document into Spanish for use in Mexico can be very different from a legal translation intended for Spain due to variations in the syntax of a language.
+For example, translating a legal document into Spanish for use in Mexico can be very different from a legal translation intended for Spain due to variations in a language's syntax.

 Terminology Mistakes Have An Exponential Cost

 Not only can a mistranslation lose your case, but it can also open up liability issues.
 If the law firm is responsible for the translation, then they are also responsible for the mistake.
-If they contracted a translation company, then the company can be held liable.
-In order to avoid these mistakes, use a professional translator that is a native speaker of the target language and educated in the legal system of the target country.
-This way the translator will be fully qualified to translate terminology and legal concepts from one language into another.
+If they contracted a translation company, then the company can be held liable to avoid these mistakes, use a professional translator that is a native speaker of the target language, and educated in the target country's legal system.
+This way, the translator will be fully qualified to translate terminology and legal concepts from one language into another.

 Legal Differences Can Impact Translations

 Differences in law-related translation can even occur in countries that speak the same language.
-Two lawyers that speak French fluently but practice in different countries will produce the same type of document using totally different legal language.
-The problem is that in different countries the laws are different and similar terms are used to refer to different things.
-When you use translators that are not fully aware of the subtleties of the law you face issues with false cognates – terms that sound similar, but have vastly different meanings.
+Two lawyers who speak French fluently but practice in different countries will produce the same document using totally different legal language.
+In different countries, the laws are different and similar terms are used to refer to different things.
+When you use translators that are not fully aware of the subtleties of the law, you face issues with false cognates – terms that sound similar but have vastly different meanings.
 Make sure that you get the best in translations for law firms and companies operating in the legal services industry so that you can best represent your client.